Access and Support

 These groups are underrepresented in both film audiences and the workforce.

-People from low-income socio-economic Backgrounds
+People from low-income socio-economic backgrounds

 Access and progressing in the screen sector is harder for people from low-income backgrounds.